Rose Revolution: Fragmentation of the political elite

 The Citizens' Union of Georgia (CUG) had been the ruling party for most of Eduard Shevardnadze's Presidency, and represented the interests of Shevardnadze loyalists.
 The ineffectiveness of the government and the decreasing popularity of the regime led to the defection of numerous parliamentary deputies from the ruling party in 2000.
 The first group to leave the CUG represented the business community and would go on to form the New Rights Party (NRP) in 2001.
 This began the collapse of the party, as numerous party officials and deputies defected to join or form other parties.
 Eduard Shevardnadze himself resigned from the chairmanship of the CUG in September 2001.
 Fatefully, Mikheil Saakashvili (the Minister of Justice) left the ruling party in September and would form the National Movement opposition party one month later.
 The defections continued for the next two years, and left the Citizens' Union of Georgia as a far weaker party with support clustered in a few regions, and a leadership notorious for accumulating wealth illegally through their positions in government.
 The disintegration of the party highlighted the weakness of the Shevardnadze regime and dispersed the political elite amongst a number of new parties and independent platforms.

 The collapse of the Citizens' Union of Georgia and more apparent public discontent with Shevardnadze allowed for the formation of numerous new parties after 2000.
-The former ruling party showed its vulnerability in the 2002 local elections, losing decisively to independents and new parties.
+The ruling party showed its vulnerability in the 2002 local elections, losing decisively to independents and new parties.
 The local elections saw independents secure 2754 seats, with the New Rights Party (NRP) being the most successful political party, obtaining 558 parliamentary seats.
-The Citizens' Union of Georgia won only 70 out of approximately 4,850 parliamentary seats.
+The Citizens' Union of Georgia won only 70 out of approximately 4,850 local parliamentary seats.

 Following the disastrous 2002 local elections, Shevardnadze made a concerted attempt to rebuild a political coalition that could support him.
 The CUG was rebuilt before the 2003 parliamentary election, which was understood to be a key trial before the 2005 presidential election.
 However, President Shevardnadze's popularity rating had plummeted to around 5%, undermining any attempt to revive the CUG under his leadership.
 The new CUG further found itself divided over internal disputes, and lacking effective leadership to replace those that had defected.